python/cpython/Doc/library/statistics.rst

    probability density function produced by ``kde(data, h, kernel)``.

-   Providing a *seed* allows reproducible selections within a single thread (or with a lock around calls).
+   Providing a *seed* allows reproducible selections within a single thread.
 In the future, the selection method for the *parabolic*, *quartic*, and *triweight* kernels may be replaced with faster algorithms that give different results.
 The seed may be an integer, float, str, or bytes.

    A :exc:`StatisticsError` will be raised if the *data* sequence is empty.